Affected by Brexit?

 What you should know before buying

-Wherever you buy a product or service in the EU the trader must provide you with clear, correct and understandable information about the product or service before you make the purchase.
+Wherever you buy a product or service in the EU the trader must provide you with clear, correct and understandable information about the product or service before you buy.

 This contract information should include:

-Some of this information may not have to be provided explicitly, if it is apparent from the context - such as the characteristics of a product which are displayed on a shelf in the shop.
+Some of this information may not have to be provided explicitly, if it is clear from the context - such as the characteristics of a product which is displayed on a shelf in the shop.

-Moreover, if you buy online, by telephone, by mail order catalogue or from a door-to-door salesperson, the following more detailed information must also be provided before you make a purchase:
+If you buy online, by telephone, by mail order catalogue or from a door-to-door salesperson, the following more detailed information must also be provided before you buy anything:

-For such purchases, you should bear in mind that you do not have to pay any delivery costs or other charges of which you were not informed .
+For these purchases, you should bear in mind that you do not have to pay any delivery costs or other charges which you weren't informed about in advance.

 Contracts must be written in plain and understandable language and cannot contain unfair contract terms.

-Specific information requirements apply when you buy digital content online, e.g. when downloading or streaming music or video.
-Before you make the purchase, you must also be informed how the content operates with relevant hardware/software (interoperability) and about its functionalities, including whether any geographical restrictions apply to the use of the content and if private copies are allowed.
+Specific information requirements apply when you buy digital content online, for example when you download or stream music or video.
+Before you make your purchase, you must also be informed how the content operates with relevant hardware/software (interoperability) and about its functionalities, including whether any geographical restrictions apply to the use of the content and if private copies are allowed.

 Your consumer rights under EU rules normally also apply to purchases from non-EU online traders targeting consumers in the EU.
 However, you may have difficulties in asserting your rights with traders based outside the EU.